 Most patients recover within a week following surgical treatment.

 If detected and treated early, ovarian torsion does not cause permanent damage.
-But if the blood supply to the organs is cut off for long, then it can result in irreversible tissue changes in the involved ovary.
-And the only way to treat it is by removing the affected ovary and fallopian tube.
+But if the blood supply to the organs is cut off for a long time, then it can result in irreversible tissue changes in the involved ovary.
+The condition is treated by removing the affected ovary and fallopian tube.

-If you have a fever, redness in the incision sites, smelly discharge, and severe pelvic pain after getting surgery, then get immediate help as these are signs of an infection.
+If an individual has a fever, redness in the incision sites, smelly discharge, and severe pelvic pain after getting surgery, they should seek immediate help as these are signs of an infection.